michaelrafailyk/IntegerStemFinder/README.md

 ## Updates

-#### 1.0.2.
+#### 1.0.3

 Graph with diagonal lines between weights (still can be seen on a promo) are removed now, to avoid the confusion between user coordinates (that was) and stem curvature (wasn't).
-Instead, the axis line in gray color has been added.
+An updated functionality with a stem curve could be added later.